 School Based Careers Advisor

-Our Careers Advisor, Cheryl Mostyn is based at school on a Thursday and Friday.
-Cheryl meets with every student in Year 10 and Year 11 to ensure they are given individualised advice and guidance on their proposed courses and routes post 16.
+Our Careers Advisor, Hannah Fox visits school each week.
+Hannah meets with every student in Year 10 and Year 11 to ensure they are given individualised advice and guidance on their proposed courses and routes post 16.
 Accordingly, each and every pupil receives an individual action plan.
-If you would like to speak to Cheryl or arrange a careers meeting, please see her in her office on a Thursday/Friday.
+If you would like to speak to Hannah or arrange a careers meeting, please see her in her office when she is in school.
 Alternatively, speak to your form tutor or Mr. Macafee.

 Throughout your time here, you will be provided with a wealth of information in order to make an informed decision about your future.
 You will also receive advice, guidance and development on ‘real world’ skills which you will need to navigate yourself through the next steps, once you leave St. Patrick’s.
-The following website provides you with some excellent information on: careers education, advice and guidance, emotional health, apprenticeships/training and employability skills: https://www.salford.gov.uk/14to16.
-Please utilise this extra tool to supplement the resources you will also receive during
+The following website provides you with some excellent information on: careers education, advice and guidance, emotional health, apprenticeships/training and employability skills: https://www.salford.gov.uk/14to16

 After your GCSE examinations there are many different avenues to take and these are all dependent on your aspirations, the grades you get in your exams and what type of learning you want to receive once you leave school.
 Although there are more and more avenues available each year, below are the three main routes which pupils tend to take: